-Praise be to Allaah.
+Praise be to Allah.

 If you fulfil your obligation of advising them, and you do this repeatedly but do not find any way to reach their hearts, or they cling more stubbornly to their falsehood, then withdraw from them lest you become weak in your religious commitment and moral standards, or their influence over you leads to bad consequences.
-Be sincere towards Allaah and Allaah will help you.
+Be sincere towards Allah and Allah will help you.
 Do not worry about feeling lonely if you leave them, for loneliness is better than bad companions.

 “And whosoever fears Allah and keeps his duty to Him, He will make a way for him to get out (from every difficulty).

 And He will provide him from (sources) he never could imagine.
 And whosoever puts his trust in Allah, then He will suffice him.
 Verily, Allah will accomplish his purpose.
 Indeed Allah has set a measure for all things” [al-Talaaq 65:2-3 – interpretation of the meaning]